 APDES Permit

 The APDES Permit also allows discharge of certain non-stormwater flows, as well as stormwater discharge associated with industrial activity and construction.
 It outlines compliance responsibilities, limitations, and the requirement of a Stormwater Management Program.
-The permit incorporates a schedule for compliance, and outlines strict monitoring, record keeping, and reporting requirements.
-Civil, administrative, and even criminal penalties can apply if the conditions of the permit are not met.
+The permit includes a compliance schedule and outlines strict monitoring, record-keeping, and reporting requirements.
+Civil, administrative, and even criminal penalties may apply if the permit conditions are not met.

 2026 Annual Meeting